Conformal Prediction Under Feedback Covariate Shift for Biomolecular Design: Experiments with protein design

 \subsubsection{Protocol for design experiments}

 Our training data sets consisted of $n$ data points, $Z_{1:n}$, sampled uniformly at random from the combinatorially complete data set.
 We used $n \in \{96, 192, 384 \}$ as is typical of realistic scenarios~\cite{romero2013gp,bedbrook2019,wu2019mlde,biswas2020low,wittmann2021mlde}.
 We represented each sequence as a feature vector containing all first- and second-order interaction terms between the thirteen variable sites, and fit a ridge regression model, $\mu_{Z_{1:n}}(x)$, to the training data, where the regularization strength was set to $10$ for $n = 96$ and $1$ otherwise.
 Linear models of interaction terms between sequence positions have been observed to be both theoretically justified and empirically useful as models of protein fitness functions \cite{poelwijk2019, hsu2022, brookes2022sparsity} and thus may be particularly useful for protein design, particularly with small amounts of training data.
-Furthermore, ridge regularization endows linear models of interaction terms with certain desirable properties when generalizing to amino acids not seen in the training data \cite{hsu2022}.

 \paragraph{Sampling designed sequences.} Following ideas in \cite{biswas2020low, zhu2021aav}, we designed a protein by sampling from a sequence distribution whose log-likelihood is proportional to the prediction of the regression model: